joseben/ey-eshopping/README.md

 Created as part of the EY Training Capstone Project.
 All the files used for the eShopping website will be uploaded here!

-## Do not commit to main&push to main branch, create seperate branch for each function.
+## Do not commit/push to main branch, create seperate branch for each function.

 -> Login